jmuchovej/paperpile-notion/README.md

 [gsarti]: https://github.com/gsarti/paperpile-notion
 [forum.paperpile/notion]: https://forum.paperpile.com/t/suggestion-for-notion-hook/

-This is a work in progress, and is currently intended for personal use only (no support, no warranty, no liability, etc.).
+This is a :construction: work in progress.
+This isn't production-ready software, so it may be contain edge-cases not present in the BibTeX's we have tested. **Please feel free to open issues if you encounter any bugs.**

+## Usage

+The documentation site contains a thorough walk-through to setup a GitHub-based sync service which just requires some initial configuration.

 ## Installation

 You can `pip` install `paperpile-notion`, **preferably in a virtual environment**.